Efekahya/sakaiExpressServer/README.md

 - Proper system workflow requires you to register to the system, log in and add your Sakai credentials
 - After all the info is registered to the database by using endpoints you have to send a request to the /user/getSakai to get the Sakai session token.
 Thus allowing the backend to store the token to the session.sakai by itself you do not have to do anything further
 - The session token that the backend gets from the Sakai system may be expired within 15 minutes so it is a good idea to resend a request to /getSakai within that period
-<h2>"Do not forget" that this software is still under development there are some SERIOUS SECURITY ISSUES!!!! for development reasons backend still responds with all the credentials about the user!!!!</h2>
+<h2>"Do not forget" that this software is still under development, for development reasons backend still responds with all the credentials about the user!!!!</h2>

 <h2 AVAILABLE PROPERTIES</h2>